A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Proof of Main Results

-We now prove that the set of critical points and values are both complex algebraic subvarieties of their respective ambient spaces. \begin{proposition} The set $\Sigma'\subseteq\CV$ of critical points of $\pi_1$ is an algebraic subvariety of $\CV$.
-The set $\Sigma\subseteq \mathcal{H}$ of critical values of $\pi_1$ is a proper (i.e. different from the total) algebraic subvariety of $\mathcal{H}$. \end{proposition} \begin{proof} See Appendix \ref{Appendix8}. \end{proof}
+\begin{proposition} The set $\Sigma'\subseteq\CV$ of critical points of $\pi_1$ is an algebraic subvariety of $\CV$.
+The set $\Sigma\subseteq \mathcal{H}$ of critical values of $\pi_1$ is a proper (i.e. different from the total) algebraic subvariety of $\mathcal{H}$. \end{proposition} \begin{IEEEproof} See Appendix \ref{Appendix8}. \end{IEEEproof}